 The final step is the judge finalizing your divorce.
 No matter how you got there, the judge signs the judgment, and your divorce is now final.
 Remember that the judge can’t finalize the divorce until the 60-day waiting period is over.
 During this period, be sure to take care of yourself.
 Even if you and your spouse are trying to be amicable, it may be best to keep your distance so the divorce can be finalized without a hitch.

 The divorce process can become complicated, messy, and prolonged if you and your spouse don’t attempt to remain civil.
 If you both remain amicable and think about your own needs and wants on top of theirs, the process can remain smooth.
-Hire a lawyer you can trust in Galveston, TX today here at The Enos Law Firm, PC.
+Hire a lawyer you can trust in Galveston, TX today here at Enos Family Law, PC.
 Our professional and experienced team is here to represent your best interests in your divorce case.
 Contact us today!